UnLuckyLust/WalletManager/README.md

 - This cmd file will never ask you for passwords, addresses or payment methods.
 - This cmd file does not require an additional external download.
 - There is no operating fee for this program.
 - We are not affiliated with Kaspa, or any other listed coin.
-(Karlsen, Sedra, etc.)
+(Karlsen, Sedra, Nexellia, etc.)